 place God in the distance by even translating His music to a far off place.
 The whole

 point of the affair was to advance the mysteries of God through music.
-Francis Schaeffer in How Should We Then

-instead of on Christ's work alone."
 As God was placed further away from the

 grasp of man, the search for mysteries replaced biblical truth.
 The gurus of that church